 |Grooming Your Havanese – “Looking good, kid!”

-healthy, but it’s also a wonderful bonding activity, that helps grow the
+it’s also a wonderful bonding activity, that helps grow the relation between you

 Typically the Havanese is kept in a full, flowing coat, which requires regular

 brushing (typically 1-2 times per week) and a periodic shampoo.
 Without a

 regular brushing your dog's coat is likely to mat, being unsightly, unhealthy &